wellsbunk5/NbaStats/README.md

 # Semester Project

-Links to the project hosted by Vercel nba-stats-ten.vercel.app nba-stats-wellsbunk5.vercel.app nba-stats-git-main-wellsbunk5.vercel.app
+Links to the project hosted by Vercel:

+nba-stats-ten.vercel.app

+nba-stats-wellsbunk5.vercel.app

+nba-stats-git-main-wellsbunk5.vercel.app

 I am really into the NBA so I decided to do a project involving NBA team stats and standings.